Programming Substrate-Independent Kinetic Barriers with Thermodynamic Binding Networks: TBNs with programmable energy barriers

-We can begin a path to $\trig$ by splitting any complex apart, thus reducing the number of bonds by $\strandlength$, and then use the top monomer as a catalyst in the same way as the with-catalyst pathway shown in \figref{translator_ell_barrier}.
-So, if $\strandlength$ is not large, then there is a small barrier.
-We can also bring all complexes together while reducing the number of polymers by $\fuelcount-1$, and then split into the triggered complexes, so if $\fuelcount$ is not large, there is also a small barrier.
-Somewhat surprisingly, it is not sufficient to set $\strandlength = \fuelcount = n$ to attain a barrier of $\Omega(n)$; a complicated path exists which has height $\Theta{(\frac{\fuelcount}{\strandlength}})$ which is illustrated in the appendix in \figref{translator_f_barrier}.
+To motivate our choice of $\strandlength^2 = \fuelcount$, it is worth describing three available pathways that influence how the upper bound for the uncatalyzed barrier scales with $\strandlength$ and $\fuelcount$.
+For the first path, we can reach a configuration with a free top monomer, which can subsequently be used as a catalyst as in \figref{translator_ell_barrier}.
+For example, merging the three polymers with exposed sites $x_4$, $x_0$, and $x_1$ with the polymer $\{\{x_4, x_0, x_1, x_2\},\{x_4^*, x_0^*, x_1^*\}\}$ allows the top monomer $\{x_4, x_0, x_1, x_2\}$ to be split.
+In the general case, this requires merging $\strandlength$ polymers and then following a height $1$ path, and the path in total has height $\strandlength$.
+The second path brings all complexes together while reducing the number of polymers by $\fuelcount-1$, and then splits them into the triggered complexes, resulting in a height $\fuelcount-1$ path.
+These paths show that the barrier is not larger than $z$ or $c-1$.
+Surprisingly, it is still not sufficient to set $\strandlength = \fuelcount-1 = n$ to attain a barrier of $n$; there is a complicated third path which has height $\frac{2\fuelcount}{\strandlength}-1$ which is illustrated in the appendix in \figref{translator_f_barrier}.
+The third path shows that $\fuelcount$ must be asymptotically larger than $\strandlength$ to achieve a non-constant barrier.
+Thus we fix $z = n$ and $c = n^2$ for the remainder of the section.